gosha70/database-copilot/README.md

 If you encounter issues with the RAG system not using your custom content:

 1. **Check embedding model**: Ensure you're not seeing warnings about using `FakeEmbeddings`
+   - If you see these warnings, run `python download_embedding_model.py` to download the required embedding model
+   - You can specify a different model with `python download_embedding_model.py --model "sentence-transformers/all-distilroberta-v1"`
+   - The model will be saved to the `data/hf_models` directory by default
+   - **Important**: The embedding model used for creating the vector store and at runtime must have the same dimensions.
+The default model is `sentence-transformers/all-mpnet-base-v2`, which produces 768-dimensional embeddings.
+If you change the model, make sure it also produces 768-dimensional embeddings or you'll need to recreate the vector store.

 2. **Verify file formats**: Make sure your files are in text-based formats that can be properly indexed
 3. **Check file permissions**: Ensure the files are readable by the application
 4. **Review logs**: Look for any errors during the ingestion process

+If you encounter issues with the LLM model:

+1. **Check error messages**: The system now provides detailed error messages when models fail to load
+2. **Verify model installation**: Ensure the model files are in the correct location
+3. **Try reinstalling dependencies**: Run `pip install -r requirements.txt` to ensure all dependencies are installed
+4. **Check PyTorch installation**: If you see PyTorch-related errors, try reinstalling with `conda install -c pytorch pytorch`

 ### Priority System for Information Sources